 This FAQ provides you with answers to common questions about the PSD2 regulation changes in Europe.
 These requirements primarily cover domestic European transactions.

-For more detailed information about 3-D Secure and 3-D Secure 2.0, refer to the 3-D Secure Guide.
+For more detailed information about 3D Secure and 3D Secure 2, refer to the 3D Secure Guide.

 In October 2015, the European Parliament adopted the European Commission's proposal to create safer and more innovative European payments, the Revised Directive on Payment Services (PSD2, Directive (EU) 2015/2366), referred to as PSD2.
-The new rules aim to better protect consumers when they pay online.
-The PSD2 has come into force and requires SCA to be in place by 14‑September‑2019.
+The rules aim to better protect consumers when they pay online.

 SCA (Strong Customer Authentication) is a European requirement developed to make online payments more secure.
 When a European shopper makes a payment, extra levels of authentication are required at the time of the transaction.